QiHackers

 • they can carry protein and vegetables without feeling heavy

-This is also why the idea overlaps so naturally with warming foods.
+This is also why the logic overlaps so naturally with warming foods.
 Soup is one of the easiest formats for warming foods because it is naturally cooked, moist, and easy to digest.
+A bowl of chicken broth with ginger accomplishes warming, nourishment, and ease in one simple package.

 Soup Is Also A Social Signal

 In Chinese life, soup often means somebody is paying attention.
-It may come from a parent, grandparent, spouse, or your own adult self trying to recreate that kind of care.
-It communicates restraint and support rather than drama.
+It may come from a parent, grandparent, spouse, or your own adult self trying to recreate the feeling of being taken care of.

 That is one reason Western readers sometimes notice soup culture without fully understanding it.
 They see the bowl, but they miss the relationship behind it.
 Soup is food, but it is also a small statement: slow down, warm up, do less violence to yourself for a day.